 - Review Instructions with Caregiver.
 Confirm who will be driving you to and from surgery and stay with you for at least 24 hours after surgery.
-Make sure they know the proper postoperative care for your procedure. - False eyelashes.
+Caregivers must be over 18 years of age. - Alcohol.
+Do not drink alcohol 1 week before and after surgery.
+Alcohol consumption may raise the blood pressure and initiate bleeding. - False eyelashes.
 Have any false lashes removed, including extensions or strip lashes.
 Fake lashes tend to grip tightly to the adhesive put over your eyes during your surgery.